tech-learning-collective/tech-learning-collective.github.io/_events/event.2019-10-14.tech-learning-collective-with-team-human-the-revolution-will-be-self-hosted.md

     - Tech Learning Collective
 performers:
     - Tech Learning Collective
+teaser: Team Human is the NY Times bestselling book and podcast by media theorist Douglas Rushkoff that sparked a nation-wide conversation about how to reflect and embody humane values in our technologically mediated modern society.
+Tech Learning Collective is excited to represent Team Human against Team Big-Tech in this free, two-hour special event hosted at the Meetup HQ building in downtown Manhattan.
 ---

 Each month, the crew at Team Human NYC hosts a guest to lead a conversation of shared interest that reflects the Team Human values.
 This month, they&rsquo;ve invited the Tech Learning Collective to learn about [our unique technology education pedagogy]({% post_url 2019-07-22-want-to-get-good-with-computers-dont-start-with-code %}).